Water main break shuts down Cathedral of Learning - The Pitt News

 Videos taken by students on the second floor show water pouring down the stairwells to the lower floors.

-The water seemed to be leaking mainly from the first floor doors on the Fifth Avenue and back sides of the building.
+From the outside, water seemed to be leaking mainly from the first-floor doors on the Fifth Avenue and Heinz Chapel sides of the building.
 University maintenance workers drained water from the building using brooms and power equipment.

 According to Jaime Rucker, a Pitt maintenance worker, at 11:15 a.m. the water was still leaking as workers began removing water, struggling to keep up.

-After assessing the damage, Miksch said crews determined the Nationality Rooms were not damaged, though some water was visible in the first floor Nationality Rooms.
+After assessing the damage, Miksch said crews determined the Nationality Rooms were not damaged, though some water was visible in some of the first-floor Nationality Rooms.

 Classes scheduled until 6 p.m. were cancelled, but some evening classes relocated.
 The University expects to reopen the building by Tuesday at 6 a.m.

-“An update will be provided this evening through emergency notification messages, the University’s homepage and social media channels,” Miksch said.
+“An update will be provided [Monday] evening through emergency notification messages, the University’s homepage and social media channels,” Miksch said.